 2. Enabling Disclosure

 An applicant’s specification must enable a person skilled in the art to make and use the claimed invention without undue experimentation.
-The fact that experimentation is complex, however, will not make it undue if a person of skill in the art typically engages in such complex experimentation.
+The fact that experimentation is complex, however, will not make it undue if a person of skill in the art routinely engages in such experimentation.

 3. Best Mode